-All share with each other a 'COVIDsafe' sign of peace Feel free to come and greet those joining us via Zoom OFFERTORY As the gifts of bread and wine are brought forward, a monetary collection for the life of St. John's is taken.
+All share with each other a 'COVIDsafe' sign of peace Feel free to come and greet those joining us via Zoom OFFERTORY better than splendour and wealth.

+As the gifts of bread and wine are brought forward, a monetary collection for the life of St. John's is taken.
 Please give by contributing to the collection plate, at the paypoint at the rear of the church or by scanning the QR code.
 OFFERTORY HYMN 'Love is his word, love is his way'